tarasvladyka/adidas-task/README.md

 3. **discovery-service** (used to register and discover  microservices)

 Application build using Spring Boot and Spring cloud(Netflix Eureka) + H2 in-memory database.
 Also swagger available as a API documentation.

-Technologies used:
+## Technologies used

  - Spring boot 2.1.5
 - Spring cloud netflix eureka (Greenwich.SR1 version)
 - java 8
 - maven 3.3